- What are the requirements for naturalization?

 Q: If I am an alien who served in the U.S. military, am I given special consideration in the naturalization process?

-A: If a permanent resident is absent from the U.S. for more then six months, there is a break in continuity of residence in the U.S. If an alien plans to be absent from the U.S. for more than one year, steps can be taken to preserve continuity of residence if the alien qualifies.
+A: If a permanent resident is absent from the U.S. for more than six months, there is a break in continuity of residence in the U.S. If an alien plans to be absent from the U.S. for more than one year, steps can be taken to preserve continuity of residence if the alien qualifies.
 Please click here for Special Classes to see if you qualify and what steps need to be taken to benefit from this rule.

 Q: Where do I file my naturalization application?

 A: You should send your completed "Application for Naturalization" (Form N-400) to the appropriate USCIS Service Center.
-For information about the Service Center that serves your area, please click here...
+For information about the Service Center that serves your area, please click here.
 Remember to make a copy of your application.

 Q: Will special accommodations be provided for me if I am disabled?